Self Care-Upper Back

 The click is the sound of an air bubble that moves across the joint as it frees up.
 By the way, it won’t click a second time, as it takes the air bubble about 20 minutes to move back across the joint.
 However, you may be able to reposition or stretch a little further to mobilize other joints.

-This maneuver usually offers quick relief to sharp and chronic pain but may leave a shadow of residual pain for a bit.
+This maneuver usually offers quick relief to sharp, radiating pain under the shoulder blade but may leave a shadow of residual pain for a bit.

 The yoga wheels below offer a similar and more intense version of this.
 In the upper back, some clients find it hard to balance.